Purse Web Spider: Britain’s Tarantula

 Males attempt to copulate with the orchid and during this process pollinia become attached, which may be carried to the stigma of another flower, completing pollination.

-Male digger wasp pseudo-copulating with fly orchid
+Male digger wasp (Argogorytes sp.) pseudocopulating with fly orchid (Ophrys insectifera).

 Digger wasp with fly orchid pollinia